ThisIsSmoth/ThisIsSmoth/README.md

-- 👋 Hi, I’m @ThisIsSmoth
+# 👋 Hi, This Is Smoth.
 - 👀 I’m interested in programming games and apps.
 - 🌱 I’m currently learning flutter and python.
 - 📫 How to reach me: [Discord](https://discordapp.com/users/783313643608866817), Github, [E-mail](mailto:contact@thisissmoth.com)